Capital Gains Rollover: Updated Tax Strategies for 2025

 • Timeline: You must identify a replacement property within 45 days of the sale and complete the purchase within 180 days.

 • Qualified Intermediary: You must work with a qualified intermediary to hold the proceeds from the sale to avoid triggering immediate tax liability.
+You cannot DIY this as qualified intermediaries handle escrow and compliance requirements to get 1031 treatment.

 While this exchange defers taxes, it doesn’t eliminate them.
 When you eventually sell the replacement property, you’ll pay taxes unless you do another 1031 exchange.
 Therefore, a 1031 exchange is a tax deferral strategy, not a permanent tax avoidance strategy.